-When choosing a push mower, consider the mower’s cutting width.
+When choosing a push mower, consider the mower’s cutting deck—the part of the mower that houses the blades.
 Smaller mowers, such as those with 16-inch decks, may fit through small garden gates and flower beds, but they’ll require more passes to mow a yard.
 Larger mowers, such as those with 21-inch decks, can make short work of a larger yard.

-Push mowers, like all mowers, have adjustable heights.
+Push mowers, like all mowers, have adjustable cutting heights.
 Users can adjust the mower deck height to the desired grass height with the levers attached to the wheels.
-Shorter grass requires less-frequent mowing, but the sun’s intense heat during the summer can burn a lawn cut too short.
+Shorter grass requires less frequent mowing, but the sun’s intense heat during the summer can burn a lawn cut too short.